adamjeanlaurent/github-api-read-cache-service/README.md

 See [cache.go](https://github.com/adamjeanlaurent/github-api-read-cache-service/blob/main/cache/cache.go#L160).

 The sorting of the repos by issues / forks / update time / stars is done only when the cache is being warmed.
 There's no need to sort these views on every request we get.
-When a request comes in for the bottom N of a view, we can just return the first N values in the corresponding sorted array.
+When a request comes in for the bottom N of a view, we can just return the last N values in the corresponding sorted array.

 This makes the requesting of bottom N views very quick, and it's just a memory read with no additional processing,